Beth Kirsch Chocolatier

 My passion for making chocolates began with an Eiffel tower mold I bought in Paris.
 Although I filled it with high-quality melted chocolate, the broken pieces I struggled to whack out of the mold tasted grainy and barely edible.
 Big disappointment!!
 That prompted me to take a chocolate-making class, where I enjoyed three wonderful hours making truffles and molded chocolates, having no idea at the time where this would lead.

 I spent several years making chocolates on my own, then worked for three months as an intern at EH Chocolatier in Somerville.
 After that, I earned a Professional Chocolatier certificate, with honors, through the Ecole Chocolat Professional School of Chocolate Arts.
-In April 2016, I trained as a Master Chocolatier at the Valrhona École du Grand Chocolat in Tain-l’Hermitage, France.
+In April 2016, I trained in France as a Master Chocolatier at the Valrhona École du Grand Chocolat in Tain-l’Hermitage.

 How to Store Chocolates